Tuition Collection Introduction

 Families can annually receive up to half of their children’s total tuition obligation in financial aid.

-Financial aid will be distributed on a semester basis.
 If a student is withdrawn from Trinity Lutheran School for any of the following reasons, all financial aid from the following semester will be revoked, and all tuition for the current year, as well as any tuition that is unpaid from previous years, will remain payable in full:

 Suspension or expulsion